launchflow/launchflow/docs/src/app/page.md

 subtitle: Launch websites, APIs, and workers to AWS / GCP with minimal configuration
 ---

-LaunchFlow is an open source Python SDK that lets you launch websites, APIs, and workers to AWS / GCP with minimal configuration.
+LaunchFlow is an open source command line tool that deploys applications to AWS, GCP, and Docker (local) with minimal setup.
+All of the deployment options are configured by default, but fully customizable.

 Use the Python SDK to define your infrastructure in code, then run `lf deploy` to deploy everything to a dedicated VPC environment in your cloud account.

 LaunchFlow runs entirely on your local machine and everything is created in your own cloud account.
 Follow the [Get Started Guide](/docs/get-started) to launch an example API in minutes.

-{% callout type="note" %}
-LaunchFlow is not just for deploying Python apps.

-The Python SDK is used to define your infrastructure in code, but you can deploy any static or Dockerized application to AWS or GCP.

-Python is just the language for your cloud configuration, similar to how Terraform uses HCL.
+## Get Started

+Get started with the framework of your choice or any Docker image.

-{% /callout %}
+{% gettingStartedSearch /%}

 ## Core Concepts